telicent-oss/smart-caches-core/docs/security/index.md

 mode and instead loads the unregistered `FailSafePlugin`.
 In fail-safe mode the system treats all labels and entitlements as invalid and defaults all access decisions to forbidden.
 This will be clearly and explicitly noted in the logs, and an explicit `Error` is thrown upon the first, and all subsequent load attempts to make it clear to the application that it has been misconfigured.
+See [Implementation Notes](#separating-logic-and-registration) for the practial implementation aspects of plugin registration that implementors should be aware of.

 Plugins will be loaded into applications by mounting them into the containers as a volume at a well known path - `/opt/telicent/security/plugins/` - that all applications **MUST** add to their classpath if it exists.
 Plugins